flaf/miscellaneous/puppet/modules/moo/README.md

     log_server: 'log-server.domain.tld'

     # Optional.
 The format of the haproxy logs.
+    #
+    # Warning, in fact the below value is not the real
+    # default value because %{...} is the syntax to use
+    # hiera interpolation.
+In fact, the real default value
+    # of this parameter is the value below where each % is
+    # replaced by %{literal('%')}.
+You can test it, it gives
+    # a completely unreadable value.
+However, and it the
+    # most important, the final default value retrieved by
+    # Puppet is exactly the value below.
     log_format: '%{+Q}o\ %{-Q}b\ %{-Q}ci\ -\ -\ [%T]\ %r\ %ST\ %B\ %hrl'

   backup: